As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 6. Ringworm’s red spots

 There are multiple fungal infections, but the one that worries most pet owners is ringworm (caused by Microsporum species).
 Despite the name, ringworm is not, in fact, a worm.
 Ringworm is a fungal infection that is contagious between animals and humans.
 The lesions are typically red, and circular and lose hair in a concentrical widening outwards.
 The very outer ring is often scaly.
 Dogs may have one lesion or up to hundreds.
-See our article with pictures of ringworm in dogs.
+Learn more about Ringworm (Pictures & Treatments).

 Related post: skin infections in dogs.